zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 - `DataDigestType` is provided if and only if the `DataDigest` field is present.
 - If `RevocationType` is 1 (RFC5280 CRL), then `DataFileSize`, `DataDigest`, `DataDigestType` must be empty.
 - Check that `ProductID` field is provided if and only if `IsPAA` is false and `CRLSignerCertificate` has a PID in its subject.
   If `ProductID` is provided, it must be equal to the PID in `CRLSignerCertificate`'s subject.
   - both OID and text versions of PID in a certificate can be supported (either `pid` or `1.3.6.1.4.1.37244.2.2`, see `x509.ToSubjectAsText` method)
-- For `ADD_PKI_REVOCATION_DISTRIBUTION_POINT` only: Check that `IssuerSubjectKeyID` value is equal to the `CRLSignerCertificate`'s Subject Key Identifier (make sure they have the same format before comparison).
 - If `IsPAA` is true, then
   - check that the `CRLSignerCertificate` is a PAA (root certificate, self-signed).
   - If `CRLSignerCertificate` encodes a vid in its subject, then it must be equal to `VendorID` field.